Use IPFS Storage

 Uploading IPFS Filesβ

 You can use our [tools-data-providers] library to upload files to IPFS.
-The supported services by this library includes Pinata, Infura, Cascade, and Sense.
+The supported services by this library includes Pinata, Infura, or a local IPFS node.

 Local IPFS Nodeβ